sosuisen/git-documentdb/docs-api/git-documentdb.gitdocumentdb.close.md

 - New CRUD operations are not available while closing.

-- Queued operations are executed before the database is closed.
+- Queued operations are executed before the database is closed unless it times out.